Imanuelle-glitch/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print the sign of a number
+compute the absolute value of an integer